mascotbot/elevenlabs-avatar/README.md

 1. Check browser console for WebSocket errors
 2. Verify environment variables are set correctly
 3. Ensure Rive file has correct input names (`is_speaking`, `gesture`)
-4. Confirm you're using the Mascot Bot proxy endpoint, not direct ElevenLabs connection
+4. Confirm you're using the Mascotbot proxy endpoint, not direct ElevenLabs connection

 ### Connection Failed?